 As the British Medical Journal says: Before implementing clinical and public health interventions, one must actively hypothesize and describe potential side effects and only then decide whether they are worth being quantified on not. …Face masks make breathing more difficult.
 For people with COPD, face masks are in fact intolerable to wear as they worsen their breathlessness.
 Moreover, a fraction of carbon dioxide previously exhaled is inhaled at each respiratory cycle.
 Those two phenomena increase breathing frequency and deepness… And an article in the Canadian Medical Journal says: The surgical mask is a bad fit for risk reduction.

 In a terrifying show of crowd psychology, berserk governments are destroying their countries to extend the lives of a very few people for a few months.
 The cause of this madness is the WHO/ UK’s Imperial College March 19 Report.
-That all of its assumptions have now been shown to be wrong is having no effect on headlong suicidal policies being pursued.
+That its assumptions have been shown to be wrong is having no effect on headlong suicidal policies being pursued.

 Read its fine print.
 “Suppression…carries with it enormous social and economic costs which may themselves have significant impact on health and well-being in the short and longer-term.”
 “We do not consider the ethical or economic implications of either strategy [mitigation or suppression] here…” * And by the way, WHAT IS the mortality rate??